Skip to Content

 Sometimes you might find yourself walking on a rocky trail, so you might want to get a pair of sturdy seasonal work boots.

-These days, farmers use a lot of chemicals so I haven’t come across lots of insects, spiders or mosquitoes.
 That said, you might indeed find some insects.
 Since repellents are not always provided, if you like to plan everything safely beforehand, make sure to get all you need to chase your worries away.

 Some farmers even provide you with wellies and a raincoat.
 Don’t leave this to chance!
-I got sick, because I didn’t prepare accordingly once.
+I got sick because I didn’t prepare accordingly once.
 It was horrible!

 Quick summary of what to pack :